Military Government of Porto Rico: Military administration of overseas territories

-From 1898 to 1900, Puerto Rico was governed by four military officers: Commanding General Nelson A. Miles, Major General John R. Brooke, Major General Guy Vernon Henry, and Major General George Whitefield Davis.
-Miles, Brooke, and Henry were experienced veterans of the Indian Wars and, even though they were accustomed to the pacification and administration of the Native Americans, the U.S. Army had no previous experience in the administration of overseas territories.
-Henry stated: "It was an entirely new duty for American Army officers.
-There was no precedent in the experience of these so suddenly placed in charge of this our first real colony, upon which their policy could be based."
+Prior to the Spanish–American War in 1898, the United States Army was accustomed to the pacification and administration of the Native Americans, but had no experience administering overseas territories.
+On this regard, Governor Henry stated that "It was an entirely new duty for American Army officers.
+There was no precedent in the experience of these so suddenly placed in charge of this our first real colony [Puerto Rico], upon which their policy could be based."